 Unfortunately, the only convenient way that I know of displaying a profile, the Google Static Image Charts API, has been deprecated since 2012.
 As per this discussion in their forum, they have made soothing noises, but these remain unofficial, and there is still no definite word on any possible replacement.
 If it were to go, this wouldn't be the first time that they've broken my work in this manner, and, as I don't suppose it will be the last, ideally what is needed is some sort of standard library that can be installed on one's own site, but I don't know of anything remotely comparable to the ease of just feeding Google a suitable URL.

-However, at the time of writing in June 2015, it's still running, so here's how to use the service.
+However, at the time of writing in November 2021, it's still running(!), so here's how to use the service.
 It really is as simple as taking the URL returned by either Python script, replacing ~Width~ and ~Height~ by suitable dimensions (pixels), ensuring that the two when multiplied together come to less than Google's limit of 300,000, and then making the result the src attribute of an img tag in your web-page.
-Here's a demo profile between the Outer Hebrides and St Kilda, which also demonstrates the lack of a flat sea discussed above …
+Here's a demo profile between the Outer Hebrides and St Kilda, which also demonstrates the problems caused by the lack of a flat sea as discussed above …

 var imgWidth = 650;